 - Navigating between an activity or a fragment and its related layout definition file

 - Edit the layout definition files manually, possibly using the Android-specific refactoring provided by IntelliJ IDEA, and preview the changes that are immediately reflected in the dedicated Preview tool window, where you can adjust the layout to various platforms and devices.

 At the IntelliJ IDEA level, this functionality is provided through the bundled Android Support plugin, which is enabled by default.
-If not, enable it in the Plugin Configuration Wizard or the Plugins page of the Settings dialog box.
+If not, enable it in the Plugins page of the Settings/Preferences dialog box.

 Toggling between the Design and the Text Modes

 Note, that the set of available panes and tool windows depends on the current layout editing mode: the Designer tool window with its panes is available in the Design mode, while the Preview tool window is available in the Text mode.